knollejo/DESYbeamer/README.md

 LaTeX beamer theme for DESY corporate design, based on previous work of Artur Lobanov and Jan Hajer.

+**TECH LAB: this template should be used when we want to look more DESY and less Tech Lab.
+There exists another beamer template with Tech Lab corporate design**

 ## Install:

 1. Keep in same folder as your main TeX file